How Will Your Move Affect Your Child Custody Agreement?

 Experienced Guidance Through Child Custody Disputes

 Whether you proposed the move or are against it, we understand the many concerns parents have when confronted with situations like yours.
 Are your parental rights in jeopardy?
 How will you get to see your child if the relocation is granted?
 Will the other parent’s objection to the move be successful?
-At the law office of Michael J. Stein, Attorney at Law, we understand that time with your child is precious.
+At the law office of Michael J. Stein Attorney At Law, Attorney at Law, we understand that time with your child is precious.
 We are dedicated to protecting the parental rights of divorced and unmarried parents as well as preserving the best interests of their children.

 We strive to resolve relocation-related child custody disputes in an amicable manner, whenever possible, in order to reduce the emotional disruption to the child.
 However, when necessary, we put more than a decade of experience to work for clients in representing them in court.